kaskadi/action-collmex-scraper/README.md

 ****

-**This action is updating its dependencies every Sunday at 7AM CET**

 # What is this action for?

 This action scrape the CSV mapping from Collmex documentation.
 This mapping is for example used in [`collmex-client`](https://github.com/kaskadi/collmex-client) to parse the response from Collmex API.